jazwiecki/vr-ar-test-fixtures/README.md

 automations from within the app test methods.
-This involved searching through the built-in test tooling, the command-line environment of the emulated device, and finally the source code of the "Android Bridge", "adb", which is installed as part of the SDK, in order to reverse- engineer how the commands I was running were being sent to the emulator.
+This involved searching through the built-in test tooling, the command-line environment of the emulated device, and finally the source code of the "Android Bridge", "adb", which is installed as part of the SDK, in order to reverse-engineer how the commands I was running were being sent to the emulator.
 Poking around the emulator source was pretty useful, too – I managed to find the 3D models used by the emulator, although I haven't tried replacing them with custom models, which would be pretty useful to this line of research.
 Once I determined that I had to emulate telnet to talk to the emulator, and figured out how I could talk to the emulator from within the emulated environment, it was relatively easy to write a function that would run emulator automations by sending commands to a socket.
 As of this evening, I'm able to run a test that triggers an automation and then makes an assertion about the behavior of the app